TL;DR

 - GTM motion (PLG / sales-led / hybrid)

-- Strongest signal of strength (real evidence)
+- Strongest signal of strength (with the evidence)

-- Most visible vulnerability (real evidence)
+- Most visible vulnerability (with the evidence)

 - Customer types (size, industry)

-Our positioning: <line>
+Our positioning: [line]

-Decision this informs: <line>
+Decision this informs: [line]

 Return: